4teamwork/weasyprint-docker/README.md

-# weasyprint
+# PDF Server

-A dockerized web service for creating PDFs from HTML using WeasyPrint
+An API for generating PDF files.

+The API is based on a fork from https://github.com/4teamwork/weasyprint-docker (based on WeasyPrint)

 ## Description